By Evan Liebgott, Research Assistant, SOG EFC

 Extending dashboards

-UNC EFC also offers tools which supplement the dashboards, such as the affordability tool and lead maps.
+SOG EFC also offers tools which supplement the dashboards, such as the affordability tool and lead maps.
 The dashboard includes percent of median household income (MHI) that water bills account for, but there are other important metrics to consider when evaluating the affordability of rates: percent of households below the poverty line, unemployment rate, percent of households on social security, and percent of households on other safety net programs such as supplemental security and SNAP.
 The affordability tool incorporates these metrics.

-UNC EFC has also created lead maps for various states, which show the maximum lead values reported to the EPA Safe Drinking Water Information System (SDWIS) and poverty rates from the American Community Survey for each utility.
+SOG EFC has also created lead maps for various states, which show the maximum lead values reported to the EPA Safe Drinking Water Information System (SDWIS) and poverty rates from the American Community Survey for each utility.
 The lead maps are visual examples of how census data can be integrated with other data relevant for utilities.

 Conclusion